wuolah/test-backend-developer/README.md

 Welcome to Wuolah’s technical test for backend developers.
 We want to see how you handle a practical case that simulates the challenges we face daily.

-## What we are evaluating 🔍
-- **Understanding requirements & problem solving:**
-  Assess your ability to comprehend requirements and propose appropriate solutions. 🧠
-- **Communication:**
-  Clearly articulate any doubts and explain your design decisions. 💬
-- **Adaptability to our stack:**
-  We value familiarity with Node.js and your ability to adapt to our environment. 🔧
-- **API design & best practices:**
-  Emphasis on idempotency, testability, performance, and scalability. 🚀
-  - **Idempotency:** Your code should consistently return the same results for valid inputs, regardless of the execution environment. 🔄
-  - **Testability:** Provide tests to ensure your code works as expected. ✅
-  - **Performance & scalability:** Consider potential bottlenecks when handling high volumes of requests. ⚡
-- **SOLID principles:**
-  Ensure the design adheres to principles such as:
-  - **Single Responsibility Principle (SRP):** Keep modules/classes focused on one responsibility. 🎯
-  - **Open/Closed Principle (OCP):** Make your system easily extendable without modifying existing code. ➕
-  - **Dependency Inversion Principle (DIP):** Rely on abstractions rather than concrete implementations. 🔌

 ## The test 📝

 ### Basic requirements